Srii-Mv/Srii-Mv/README.md

 - 👋 Hi, I’m @Srii-Mv
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Learning New Technologies
-- 🌱 I’m currently learning Automation ML/AI
-- 💞️ I’m looking to collaborate on Technical Sharing
-- 📫 How to reach me 9952727421
+- I am From Chennai, India

 <!---
 Srii-Mv/Srii-Mv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.